Intersections of randomly translated sets: Abstract

 \section{Abstract}

-{ Let $\Xi_n=\{\xi_1,\dots,\xi_n\}$ be a sample of $n$ independent points distributed on a regular closed element $K$ of the extended convex ring in $\mathbb{R}^d$ according to a probability measure $\mu$ on $K$, admitting a density function.
+{ Let $\Xi_n=\{\xi_1,\dots,\xi_n\}$ be a sample of $n$ independent points distributed in a regular closed element $K$ of the extended convex ring in $\mathbb{R}^d$ according to a probability measure $\mu$ on $K$, admitting a density function.
 We consider random sets generated from the intersection of the translations of $K$ by elements of $\Xi_n$, as

-The aim of this work is to show that scaled $X_n$ as $n\to\infty$ converges in distribution to the zero cell of a Poisson hyperplane tessellation whose distributionis is determined by the curvature measure of $K$ and the behaviour of the density of $\mu$ near the boundary of $K$.}
+This work aims to show that the scaled closure of the complement of $X_n$ as $n\to\infty$ converges in distribution to the closure of the complement zero cell of a Poisson hyperplane tessellation whose distribution is determined by the curvature measure of $K$ and the behaviour of the density of $\mu$ near the boundary of $K$.}

-\keywords{Minkowski difference, Regular closed random sets, Zero cell of a Poisson tesselation, Intersection of random sets}
+\keywords{Minkowski difference, Regular closed random sets, Zero cell of a Poisson tesselation, Intersection of random sets.}